 Where are the blood donation events organised?

-We visit approximately 275 different locations and organise a total of about 1200 blood donation events each year.
+We visit nearly 300 different locations and organise a total of about 1200 blood donation events each year.
 The choice of the location is affected by the amount of eligible donors living in and around the location, and other such factors.
 Sometimes we also visit cities we know from previous experience to have a lot of active donors.
 We must collect at least 70–80 bags of blood in one event for the donation event to be worth the efforts.

 When choosing the locations, we need to also consider the driving distance from the nearest Blood Service office; if the blood donation event lasts four hours, it does not make sense to drive more than two hours in both directions.
 Distance also affects the transport of the collected blood, meaning that sometimes we cannot organise events in an otherwise potential location due to limited transport options.
 For the production of blood products, it is important that the donated blood and the samples can be transported to Helsinki well before the next morning.